Dropbox if you must

 - files are encrypted individually so you are still leaking some information about what kind of files they are in their size and usage patterns.

-- There are several solutions to do this, but they are use AFAICT incompatible encryption, so I can’t benefit from sharing files across many apps securely
+- There are several solutions to do this, but they use AFAICT incompatible encryption, so I can’t benefit from sharing files across many apps securely

 NB I could do this anyway by manually encrypting everything, but would I?
 No, because it’s slow and tedious.
 I want a nice GUI so that this option is easy and lazy.